 Today, many U.S. law firm computer systems are outdated and the datacenter security questionable.
 As evidenced on client bills, employees access the datacenter.
 Where they were working and what they were doing was not readily apparent from the bills.

 At the 2018 Singapore FinTech Festival, the Head of Cyber Security for Morgan Stanley asked how many participants had ever visited their in-house datacenter.
 He asked whether there any dedicated in-house cyber security measures, such as guards.
 Like most partners, I never visited the datacenter.

 His point was that Azure, AWS, and Google are physically and electronically secure to minimize in-house risk.
 Unlike Am Law, data security is their business.
 While migration to the cloud is arguably an improvement, PPP is a market force against migration.

 A 2018 Altman Weil survey indicated that almost 60% of the firm leaders in 789 U.S. law firms believe that generally their clients do not want change.
 However, when clients lack visibility and rely on assumptions, it is difficult to request change.
 Thane Bauz personally and confidentially assists in-house IP teams to identify and close the gaps.

 Returning to the question originally posed, clients should ask their law firms about data security.
-New Law platforms are free of PPP metrics.
+Alternative Law platforms are free of PPP metrics.
 There are no billing quotas.
 They can economically acquire site licenses for powerful and secure tools.
 Bauz IP Law is not constrained by PPP, otherwise known as “golden handcuffs.”